 Two areas of Potential Archaeological Deposit were identified in Area 2.
-These exist in the westernmost portion of Area 2, in both the Food Co-op and NSW education sites.
+These exist in the westernmost portion of Area 2, in both the Food Co-op and NSW Department of Education sites.

-Further test excavation has been undertaken on one of the PADs on the Co-op land and an Aboriginal Heritage Management Plan (AHMP) is being prepared in parallel with exhibition of the draft master plan.
+Further test excavation has been undertaken on one of the PADs on the Co-op land.

-Where impacts to these areas are proposed, further investigation through test excavation would be required to confirm the presence and nature of archaeological deposits within these areas.
+Where impacts to these areas are proposed, further investigation would be required to confirm the management requirements for archaeological deposits within these areas.
 Refer Figure 57.